Lux-AI-Challenge/Lux-Design-S3/docs/specs.md

 Units in the game are ships that can move one tile in 5 directions (center, up, right, down, left) and perform a ranged energy sapping action.
 Units can overlap with other friendly units if they move onto the same tile.
 Units have a energy property which determines whether they can perform actions and start with 100 energy and can have a max of 400 energy.
 Energy is recharged via the energy field of the map.
 They always spawn on one of the two corners of the map depending on which team they are on.

+Note that nebula tiles and energy fields can modify the energy of a unit when it is on that tile.
+However they can never reduce the energy of a unit below 0, only opposing units can do that which will then remove the unit from the game to be respawned at a later timestep.
+Unit IDs range from 0 to `params.max_units - 1` for each team, and are recycled when units are spawned in if a previous one was removed.

 ### Move Actions

 All move actions except moving center cost `params.unit_move_cost` energy to perform.
 Moving center is always free (a zero action).
 Attempting to move off the edge of the map results in no movement occuring but energy is still consumed.
 Units cannot move onto tiles with an impassible feature like an asteroid tile.